PanasheC/Advanced-Lane-Finding/README.md

 * Take a better perspective transform: Choose a smaller section to take the transform since this video has sharper turns, curves and the length of a lane is shorter than the other videos.

-* Adjust the number of frames by: By averaging to so as to use a smaller number of frames: Currently my frame rate is too high.
+* Adjust the number of frames by: By averaging to make use of a smaller number of frames: Currently my frame rate is too high.
 This fails for the harder challenge video since the shape and direction of lanes changes quite fast.